parvez-ahammed/electricity-bill-viewer/docs/COOLIFY_DEPLOYMENT.md

 To deploy updates:

-1. Push changes to your repository
-2. In Coolify, click **Redeploy**
+1. Push changes to your repository or In Coolify, click **Redeploy**
-3. Monitor deployment logs
+2. Monitor deployment logs

 ## Rollback